cat-e-r/qbb2023-answers/week1-homework/README.md

 EXERCISE 2.2
 What is the “size” of this relationship?
 In your own words, what does this mean?
 Does this match what you observed in your plots in step 2.1?
-    As age increases by one year the mother passes on 0.3776 times as many de novo mutations.
+    As age increases by one year the mother passes on 0.3776 more de novo mutations.
 This matches what I observed in step 2.1 where with the mother's age de novo mutations increased, but not super quickly.

 Is this relationship significant?
 How do you know?